badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# In this example, `viewThumbnail` only takes one argument; `model.selectedUrl`.
-Yet, it still works!
-Explain why.
+# Here `viewThumbnail` takes one argument; `model.selectedUrl`.
+Yet it should expect two.
+Why does this code still work?

 <!-- -------------------------------------------------------------------------